GERD, Acid Reflux and Heartburn

 - Heartburn is a burning sensation in the chest or abdomen, and is the most common symptom of acid reflux and GERD.

 Some patients with GERD also have lung disease, which can make symptoms worse.
 It’s important to seek care from physicians who are skilled in treating this overlap, so that your GERD can be managed properly.

 What Is the Long-Term Treatment for GERD?

 It’s important to treat GERD quickly to avoid long-term health risks, including ulcers, bleeding, esophagitis or Barrett’s esophagus.
 Treatment for GERD may include medication or lifestyle changes.
 Your gastroenterologist will discuss which treatment option is best for you, including:

 Improve your health – If you smoke, your doctor will discuss how quitting can help relieve GERD symptoms.
 Losing weight can also help improve acid reflux.

-Adjust eating habits – Eating small, frequent meals, avoiding foods and drinks that worsen symptoms, and staying up right (without lying down) for three hours after meals can help avoid acid reflux.
+Adjust eating habits – Eating small, frequent meals, avoiding foods and drinks that worsen symptoms, and staying upright (without lying down) for 3 hours after meals can help avoid acid reflux.

-Surgery – Surgery may be needed to address severe GERD that isn’t managed with medication or diet and lifestyle modification.
-At Temple Health, we offer a wide range of surgical options for diagnosing and treating GERD, including fundoplication, endoscopic techniques and LINX, an innovative and minimally invasive surgery that helps prevent reflux.
+Consider surgery for severe GERD – Surgery may be needed to address severe GERD that isn’t managed with medication or diet and lifestyle modification.
+We offer a wide range of surgical options for diagnosing and treating GERD, including fundoplication, endoscopic techniques and LINX, an innovative and minimally invasive surgery that helps prevent reflux.

-The LINX procedure is done laparoscopically to reduce symptoms of GERD on a daily basis.
-Surgeons place 3 or 4 small incisions in the abdomen to implant the LINX device.
+The LINX device is implanted surgically.
+The LINX procedure is done laparoscopically, meaning that the surgeon makes 3 or 4 smaller incisions in the abdomen and uses tools and cameras to implant the device.